-Last but definitely not least, use these unused charcoal for your very fast grilling.
+Last but definitely not least, use this unused charcoal for your very fast grilling.
 And to get the maximum result, mix up some new charcoal with them.

 But, this process doesn’t work if you use cheap and ordinary briquettes because the cheap briquettes lose their workout after getting a bath.

-As the charcoal doesn’t cost you too much, so I recommend using the best charcoal for your grill; otherwise, the effort you will give that go in vain.
+As the charcoal doesn’t cost you too much, I recommend using the best charcoal for your grill; otherwise, the effort you will give goes in vain.

 Can You Pour Water On A Charcoal Grill